 \section{Abstract}

-As users conveniently stream their favored online videos, video request records will be automatically seized by video content providers, which may leak users' privacy.
-Unfortunately, most existing privacy-enhancing approaches are not applicable for protecting users' privacy in requests, which cannot be easily altered or distorted by users and must be visible for content providers to stream correct videos.
-To preserve request privacy in online video services, it is possible to request additional videos irrelevant to users' interest so that content providers cannot precisely infer users' interest information.
-However, a naive redundant requesting approach will significantly degrade the performance of edge caches and increase bandwidth overhead accordingly.
+As users conveniently stream their favorite online videos, video request records are automatically stored by video content providers, which have a high chance of privacy leakage.
+Unfortunately, most existing privacy-enhancing approaches are not applicable for protecting user privacy in video requests, because they cannot be easily altered or distorted by users and must be visible for content providers to stream correct videos.
+To preserve request privacy in online video services, it is possible to request additional videos that are irrelevant to users' interests so that content providers cannot precisely infer users' interest information.
+However, a naive redundant requesting approach would significantly degrade the performance of edge caches and increase bandwidth overhead.
 In this paper, we are among the first to propose a \textit{Cache-Friendly Redundant Video Requesting (cRVR)} algorithm for User Devices (UDs) and its corresponding caching algorithm for the Edge Cache (EC), which can effectively mitigate the problem of request privacy leakage with minimal impact on the EC's performance.
-To solve the problem, we develop a Stackelberg game to analyze the dedicated interaction between UDs and EC, and obtain their optimal strategies to maximize their respective utility.
+To tackle the problem, we first develop a Stackelberg game to analyze the dedicated interaction between UDs and EC, and obtain their optimal strategies to maximize their respective utility.
 For UDs, the utility function is a combination of both video playback utility and privacy protection utility.
-We theoretically prove the existence and uniqueness of the equilibrium of the Stackelberg game.
-In the end, extensive experiments are conducted with real traces to demonstrate that cRVR can effectively protect video request privacy by reducing up to 57.96\% of privacy disclosure compared to baseline algorithms.
-Meanwhile, the caching performance of ECs is only slightly affected.
+We prove the existence and uniqueness of the equilibrium of the Stackelberg game.
+Extensive experiments are conducted with real traces to demonstrate that cRVR can effectively protect video request privacy by reducing up to 59.03\% of privacy disclosure compared to baseline algorithms.
+Meanwhile, the caching performance of EC is only slightly affected.

 }